-The cumulative mortality improvement for the first quarter of 2022 reached a peak of +6.2%, but has since fallen to +3.0% at the end of the quarter.
+The cumulative mortality improvement for 2022 reached a peak of +6.2% in March, but has since fallen and was +2.4% at the end of the third quarter.

 Note that:

 - The cumulative values at the end of the year in Charts D and E may not necessarily agree precisely with the corresponding values based on annual data.
 This is because some weeks span two years, requiring us to estimate in which year those deaths were registered. - Mortality improvements vary by age (as shown later in this report) and the mortality improvements shown in Chart E are sensitive to the age distribution of the chosen standard population.